 What is A Mastectomy?

-Although not always the case, the majority of patients that have breast cancer can undergo some form of breast conserving surgery (i.e. a lumpectomy), even with some larger tumours in smaller breasts.
+Although not always the case, many breast cancer patients can avoid a mastectomy and instead undergo some form of breast conserving surgery (also known as a lumpectomy or partial mastectomy), even with some larger tumours in smaller breasts.
 This is due to the practice of breast surgery evolving to incorporate plastic surgery techniques in order to remove more tissue and re-shape the remaining breast tissue to give a good cosmetic result.

 Types of Mastectomy